miservers/miservers.github.io/docs/devops/appdynamics/alerts.md

 To create an alert in AppDynamics, you first need to set up health rules and then configure policies to trigger actions like sending notifications.
-Follow these steps:

-## Step 1: Create a Health Rule
+### Step 1: Create a Health Rule
 Health rules define the conditions under which alerts should be triggered.

 3. **Click "Create Health Rule"**.